stephcyrille/stephcyrille/README.md

 <h1 align="center"> Hi there 👋, I'm Stephane Cyrille Mebenga Atanga</h1>
-<h3 align="center">A Full stack developer and ERP integrator</h3>
+<h3 align="center">A sofware Engineer working on ML and Odoo ERP integration</h3>

 ### About Me

-- 🔭 I’m currently working on Odoo Integration and E-commerce system
+- 🔭 I’m currently working on Odoo SFA Module with Flutter Frontend Integration
-- 🌱 I’m currently learning Jenkins for CD / CI
+- 🌱 I’m currently Writing some article about Data Collection with Web Scrapping
+- :chart_with_upwards_trend: I'm making some Analysis (data and statistical) and create Data Pipeline
-- 👯 I’m looking to collaborate on Django projects and ReactJS
+- 👯 I’m looking to collaborate in ML projects and training some new models
-- 🤔 I’m looking for help with Odoo and Docker containerization
+- 🤔 I’m looking for help with Deep Learning Natural Neural Network
-- 💬 Ask me about Frontend, Backends and ERP integrations
+- 💬 Ask me about Frontend, Backends, ERP integrations and Data Processing
 - 📫 How to reach me: <a href="mailto:stephcyril.sc@gmail.com">email</a>